-Your CPD records need to demonstrate participation in activities, courses and/or events that would provide you with knowledge of New Zealand specific design principles, local codes, regulations and cultural competence demonstrating the requirements for registration under the Mutual Recognition Assessment pathway.
+Your CPD records must demonstrate participation in activities, courses and/or events that would provide you with knowledge of New Zealand specific design principles, local codes, regulations and cultural competence demonstrating the requirements for registration under the Mutual Recognition Assessment pathway.
+CPD must be completed to show evidence that you have taken reasonable steps to maintain the currency of your professional engineering knowledge and skills within your current practice area over the past six years or since graduation.